Steps to Earning Substance Abuse Counselor Certification in Arizona

 To enter the field as a substance abuse counselor in Arizona, you’ll first complete a two-year associate degree or higher in a behavioral health science field.
 Your degree must include at least three semesters in the following core content areas:

-You may choose to complete an associate or bachelor’s degree program from a regionally accredited college or university; however, if you choose a program that’s accredited by NASAC, you’ll be sure to meet the coursework requirements for certification.
+You may choose to complete an associate or bachelor’s degree program from a regionally accredited college or university.
+If you choose a program accredited by NASAC, you can be confident that you will meet the coursework requirements for certification.

 Tip!
 While you’ll only need to earn an associate degree to qualify for the entry-level Licensed Substance Abuse Technician (LSAT) designation, if you earn a bachelor’s degree, you’ll be well-positioned to earn the Licensed Associate Substance Abuse Counselor (LASAC) designation (see Step 4) after earning LSAT certification.